-Making photos allows me to participate, at a deeper level, with the reality I'm experiencing at the time.
+Making photos allows me to participate, at a deeper level, with the reality I'm experiencing through my camera’s viewfinder at the time the shutter is released.

 What's more, by sharing my images through this site and via social media, I'm bringing awareness of the beauty of our world and its people to an ever wider audience.

-My photos, therefore, enrich peoples lives by providing them with information of the world beyond their normal, every day experience.
+My photos, therefore, enrich peoples lives by providing them with glimpses of existance beyond our normal, every day experience.

 Photography As Art